sbenvari/amr-pangenome-machine-learning/results/README.md

 In this analysis, we aimed to identify genes that could distinguish isolates carrying a high number of AMR genes (≥8 AMR genes).
-High-AMR-burden isolates represented approximately 15.3% of the dataset (346 of 2,262 isolates), while the remaining 1,916 isolates were classified as lower burden.
+High-AMR-burden isolates represented approximately 15.3% of the dataset, while the remaining 1,916 isolates were classified as lower burden.

 Four models were evaluated for this purpose: